 The rhythms of Jesus in a city fascinate me.
 Jesus always seemed to have conversations with the most unlikely people.
 We read of Jesus having a conversation outside the city gates and healing a man of leprosy in Mark 1:40–45.
 He stopped by to see Zacchaeus, the notorious tax collector in Luke 19:1–10.
 He chose to take the longest route in order to meet with the Samaritan woman in John 4.
-Jesus always seemed to have travelled paths that were less travelled and have the conversations that were most needed.
+Jesus always seemed to have traveled paths that were less traveled and had the conversations that were most needed.
+He engaged in his community.

 Many of our cities and communities are evolving, and our own neighborhoods no longer look the same.
 Some changes are due to an economic boost and revitalization; at the same time, we are seeing the needs of many communities growing greater.
 Where would Jesus go if He had to visit your community today?
 I think He would travel the roads less travelled.